This is for those who want to submit pull requests or simply use the latest snapshot release.

 Before submitting a pull request it is best to talk to us first - make sure you are working on something that is wanted.
 Open a feature request on github and explain your idea.
 We will discuss it and provide feedback.

 Pull requests will not be applied simply because you did the work, or because it was easy, or because you want it.
 Instead, the change has to be considered right for the project.

-Please consult the CONTRIBUTING.md in the repository for further details on code contributions.
+CONTRIBUTING.md in the repository for further details on code contributions.